 Today’s 167-year old Meetinghouse is a two-story, double entrance church built in the Greek Revival style.
 Its design and construction are attributed to Luke Leach, a master carpenter in Wendell who is thought to have built many of the Greek Revival houses around the Common.
 The church bell, still in the tower, was cast in 1846 by the G. H. Holbrook bell foundry in Medway, MA.
 (George Holbrook apprenticed to Paul Revere and his company cast over 11,000 bells which were sent to all parts of the US, the British Provinces, Mexico and the Sandwich Islands.)
 Originally, the church had a steeple, but it was splintered by a bolt of lightning in the 1920s.
 The church building was used continuously as a church until 1972; it reopened in 1981 only to close its doors again ten years later.

 The Friends of the Wendell Meetinghouse are actively engaged in restoring this Meetinghouse, an integral part of Wendell’s history, to its former glory.
-The windows and doors were started and completed this year.
-There is much left to do!
+The windows and doors have been completed, along with repairs to the belfrey.
+The Historic Structures Report required for matching grants from the Massachusetts Historical Commission has been completed.
+Most recently in 2017 the building recieved a fresh coat if paint and plenty of caulk to prevent water damage.
+In 2018 our primary focus will be on raising funds to match state grants.
 We are grateful for any contribution you can make.
-Thank you.